simontudo/gym-pull/README.md

 # gym-pull
 #### **Gym Pull is an add-on for OpenAI Gym that allows the automatic downloading of user environments.**

+Thanks a lot to ppaquette for coding this.
+Since his repository is no longer maintained, I forked it and made it compatible with the current version of gym.

 ---
 - [Installation](#installation)
 - [Basic Usage](#basic_usage)